YOTOV-LIMITED/support/site/privacy.md

 - Enhance the Services, including to build new features.

 We may use “cookies” or similar technologies to associate certain of the Information with a unique identifier that then associates the Information with your device or browser.
 We may use cookies or similar technologies in order to enhance and personalize your experience on our Services, including to help authenticate you when you use our Services; to remember your preferences and registration information, and to present and help measure and research the effectiveness of our Services, and email communications and to customize the content and advertisements provided to you through our Services.

-III.
-Information Sharing and Disclosure
+## Information Sharing and Disclosure

 ### We may disclose the Information as follows:
 1. To service providers that we have engaged to perform business-related functions on our behalf.
 This may include service providers that: